hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   </div>

 + Improvement of deep autoencoder
-  + task: making image retrieval more sensitive to object and less sensitive to pixels
+  + task: making image retrieval more sensitive to object and less sensitive to pixel intensities
   + procedure
-    + training a big net to recognize lots of different types of object in real image
+    + training a big net to recognize lots of different types of object in real image (Mod05)
     + using the activity vector in the last hidden layer as the representation of the image
       + much better representation to match than the pixel intensities
-  + verify w/ the net described in Mod 5, won the ImageNet competition
+  + verify w/ the net described in Mod 05, won the ImageNet competition
   + only using the Euclidean distance btw the activity vector in the last hidden layer
-    + working really well
+    + taking those activity vectors and build an autoencoder on them to get down to binary codes $\to$ working really well
     + working w/ binary code?
   + examples (see diagram)
     + leftmost column: the search image
     + other columns: the most similar feature activities in the last hidden layer
+    + elephant image:
+      + retrieving elephant images w/ different poses
+      + images w/o good overlap in pixel space
+    + Halloween pumpkins:
+      + good for all retrieved images
+      + some of images w/ pretty bad overlap in pixel space
+  + expectation: reducing these activity vector to short binary codes $\to$ a fast and effective way of retrieving similar images just by the contents of the image

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://bit.ly/39K9qaJ" ismap target="_blank">